 He told me that his focus in the last few years has been so fully on Kenny Flowers and growing the business, that he’d lost a little sight of the non-profit drive within him.
 Having this opportunity now to use his platform to make a difference – in both Bali (where we have donated masks) and here in the US (where we’ve donated to Direct Relief), was so exciting to him.
 It helped him keep climbing.

 The demand for the masks, as you can imagine, has been insane.
 The first thousand sold out in 30 minutes.
 We’ve sold close to 20,000 now, and making more every day.
-They’re easily the best face masks I’ve seen, and they come in Kenny Flowers’ signature prints like palm fronds, parrots and leopard – and match up with shirts or dog bandanas for those wanting to make a quarantine fashion statement.
 And, even though it’s a charitable part of the business, people are also picking up other products with their purchases, and Kenny Flowers is gaining tons of customer emails for future marketing, as well.

-It’s also helped Kenny Flowers get press mentions in GQ, Men’s Health, Zoe Report, PopSugar, The Today Show, and CBS.
+It’s also led to a lot of press for Kenny Flowers – from Vogue to GQ, Men’s Health, Zoe Report, PopSugar, The Today Show, and CBS.
 It’s brought a ton of new eyes to our small business, and we are forever grateful for that.